pulumi/docs/content/blog/deploying-a-django-application-to-aws/index.md

     vpc_id=app_vpc)
 ```

-Both subnets are assigned to a SubnetGroup which belongs to the RDS instance.
+Both subnets are assigned to a SubnetGroup that belongs to the RDS instance.

 ```python
 app_database_subnetgroup = aws.rds.SubnetGroup("app-database-subnetgroup",